Cemetery of Punta Arenas

 Cemetery of Punta Arenas Sara Braun is the public cemetery of the city of Punta Arenas, Chile.
-It has four hectares and is located in the northern area of the city, in Bulnes Avenue, and between the streets Francisco Bilbao and Angamos.
+It is established on four hectares and is located in the northern area of the city, in Bulnes Avenue, between the streets Francisco Bilbao and Angamos.
 There are three entrances: the main entrance is in Bulnes Avenue, and two other entrances are in Francisco Bilbao and Angamos streets.
 Since the cemetery had long ago reached its capacity, it has been supplemented and largely replaced by a controversial newer cemetery further to the north of the city, though the earlier site retains its status as a "monument cemetery."

 The cemetery has been ranked by CNN as one of the most beautiful cemeteries in the world.
 It was designated a National Monument of Chile in 2012.

 Origins

 Under the administration of the Governor Manuel Señoret, the cemetery was inaugurated on 9 April 1894.
-This saint field was built in order to replace the old one, which was located where José de los Santos Mardones Square is today.
+This saint field was built in order to replace the old one, which was located where Lautaro square is today.